meschedl/DiNV-Dv1-Genome-Integration/Mapping/chimeric_alignments.md

 |E00489:560:H7N33CCX2:1:2203:11373:10996|8H|38M|33H|
 |E00489:560:H7N33CCX2:1:2203:24231:63156|86H|38M|11H|
 |E00489:560:H7N33CCX2:1:2209:23855:43483|84H|38M|13H|

 - So it looks like there is a good amount of alignment around these alignments from other reads.
 This may be a sign that these few reads are chimeric
+- There is also clipping on the right and the left
 - Look at other regions like this:
 - **chr3 19526083**
 ![](https://raw.githubusercontent.com/meschedl/DiNV-Dv1-Genome-Integration/main/images/IGV_photos/19526083-all.png)